 We published a new article in BMC Bioinformatics:

 Riemenschneider M, Herbst A, Rasch A, Gorlatch S, Heider D: eccCL: Parallelized GPU implementation of Ensemble Classifier Chains.
-BMC Bioinformatics 2017, in press.
+BMC Bioinformatics 2017, 18:371.
 (Link)

 Multi-label classification has recently gained great attention in diverse fields of research, e.g., in biomedical application such as protein function prediction or drug resistance testing in HIV.
 In this context, the concept of Classifier Chains has been shown to improve prediction accuracy, especially when applied as Ensemble Classifier Chains.
 However, these techniques lack computational efficiency when applied on large amounts of data, e.g., derived from next-generation sequencing experiments.
 By adapting algorithms for the use of graphics processing units, computational efficiency can be greatly improved due to parallelization of computations.